 The red leather jacket from Beat It is as iconic as my photograph of Michael's dance shoes on point.
 The leather becomes a second skin and invites the eye into the photograph to feel its texture.
 The image of the cosmos is positioned to where his head would be and gestures towards the idea of the infinite.
 The pairing of these two images speaks volumes about Michael’s persona and creative legacy.

 Cosmic Jacket by Todd Gray, a limited edition print made exclusively for the Michael Jackson: On the Wall exhibition, is available in store and from our online shop.

 Shop our range of Michael Jackson limited edition prints and posters

-Michael Jackson: On the Wall is on until 21 October, book now
+Michael Jackson: On the Wall was on until 21 October